arriIsHere/arri.gay/src/articles/timetravel-and-cocoons/index.md

 *by <a rel="noopener noreferrer" target="_blank" href="https://twitter.com/Milocantnow">@Milocantnow</a> &copy;*
 *2024 Milo, all rights reserved*

 I am going to talk a bit about one of my favorite games, Life is Strange.
-This game is special in that it helped me understand myself at a time when there was lots of confusion.
-Starting transition is similar to a second adolescence, so what better way to tell it than a game about teens encountering a natural disaster.

-While this will discuss
-the game, things I liked about it, and things I dislike about it, this is not a game review.
-Rather, the game is used to tell a story of how fiction can tell us things about ourselves.

-I am going to talk a bit about one of my favorite games, Life is Strange.
 I already know the story, I know how it all ends but it's a game that means a lot to me.
 While this will discuss